pypa/packaging.python.org/source/key_projects.rst

 virtualenv is a tool for creating isolated Python :term:`Virtual Environments
 <Virtual Environment>`, like :ref:`venv`.
 Unlike :ref:`venv`, virtualenv can
 create virtual environments for other versions of Python, which it locates using the PATH environment variable.
-It also provides additional functionality, compared to :ref:`venv`, by supporting Python 2.7 and by providing convenient features for configuring, maintaining, duplicating, and troubleshooting the virtual environments.
+It also provides convenient features for configuring, maintaining, duplicating, and troubleshooting virtual environments.
 For more information, see the section on :ref:`Creating and using Virtual Environments`.